EdisonAliu1/Bank_system/README.md

 ## Dependencies

-- Java Development Kit (JDK 19.0.1 or later): Ensure that you have Java installed on your system.
-This project is developed using JDK 19.0.1.
+- **Java Development Kit (JDK)**: Ensure that you have Java installed on your system.
+This project is developed using JDK 17.0.1 or later.
-- IntelliJ IDEA (or any Java IDE): The project is developed using IntelliJ IDEA, but you can use any Java IDE of your choice.
+- **Spring Boot**: This project is built using Spring Boot, which includes all necessary dependencies.
+You do not need to install Spring Boot separately.

+## Development

+- This project is developed using Spring Boot, a Java-based framework for building web applications and microservices.
+- You can modify and extend the functionality of this application as needed.
+The project structure follows standard Spring Boot conventions.